stayawakesteve/Our-Umbraco-TagHelpers/README.md

 - `height--desktop-xlarge` - Image height for extra large desktop screens.
 Use in conjunction with the `width--desktop-xlarge` property.
 - `height--desktop-xxlarge` - Image height for extra extra large desktop screens.
 Use in conjunction with the `width--desktop-xxlarge` property.
 - `cropalias` - Crop alias to be used by default.
+- `cropalias--mobile-small` - Crop alias to be used on small mobile screens.
+- `cropalias--mobile` - Crop alias to be used on mobile screens.
+- `cropalias--mobile-large` - Crop alias to be used on large mobile screens.
+- `cropalias--tablet-small` - Crop alias to be used on small tablet screens.
+- `cropalias--tablet` - Crop alias to be used on tablet screens.
+- `cropalias--tablet-large` - Crop alias to be used on large tablet screens.
-- `cropalias--s` - Crop alias to be used on small screens.
+- `cropalias--desktop-small` - Crop alias to be used on small desktop screens.
-- `cropalias--m` - Crop alias to be used on medium screens.
+- `cropalias--desktop` - Crop alias to be used on desktop screens.
-- `cropalias--l` - Crop alias to be used on large screens.
+- `cropalias--desktop-large` - Crop alias to be used on large desktop screens.
-- `cropalias--xl` - Crop alias to be used on extra large screens.
+- `cropalias--desktop-xlarge` - Crop alias to be used on extra large desktop screens.
-- `cropalias--xxl` - Crop alias to be used on extra extra large screens.
+- `cropalias--desktop-xxlarge` - Crop alias to be used on extra extra large desktop screens.

 ### Global settings via appsettings.json